status-im/SIPs/README.md

 # SIPs [![Slack](https://slack.status.im/badge.svg)](https://slack.status.im)
-Ethereum Improvement Proposals (SIPs) describe standards for the Ethereum platform, including core protocol specifications, client APIs, and contract standards.
+Status Improvement Proposals (SIPs) describe standards for the Status platform, including core protocol specifications, client APIs, and contract standards.

 # Contributing
 First review [SIP-1](SIPS/eip-1.md).
 Then clone the repository and add your SIP to it.
 There is a [template SIP here](eip-X.md).
-Then submit a Pull Request to Ethereum's [SIPs repository](https://github.com/status-im/SIPs).
+Then submit a Pull Request to Status's [SIPs repository](https://github.com/status-im/SIPs).

 # SIP status terms
 * **Draft** - an SIP that is open for consideration